Affiliate links on Android Authority may earn us a commission. Learn more.

 Perhaps more important than sharing your workouts is how Garmin creates them for you.
 The training plans are carefully designed not to overwhelm you, and Garmin offers some of the best recovery insights around.
 It’s hard to take recovery seriously sometimes, but the Body Battery and adaptive training recommendations take a lot of the guesswork out of when to train and how hard.

 Although the Garmin Forerunner 255 is an excellent fitness watch at $349, the mid-level wearable market is more competitive than ever.
 Top competitors like Coros, Suunto, and Polar all offer worthy rivals at around the same price tag.
-Polar’s Pacer Pro ($299) matches Garmin’s rugged Gorilla Glass 3 display and advanced running metrics.
+Polar’s Pacer Pro ($299 at Amazon) matches Garmin’s rugged Gorilla Glass 3 display and advanced running metrics.
 It comes ready for up to 35 hours of GPS and heart rate tracking on a single charge.
-The Suunto 5 Peak ($299) packs more than 80 sport modes and native music controls without having to drop an extra $50.
+The Suunto 5 Peak ($199 at Amazon) packs more than 80 sport modes and native music controls without having to drop an extra $50.
 It’s rated for 3ATM of pressure and nearly equals Garmin’s battery prowess.

-If you value battery life over anything else, the Coros Apex ($299) is the way to go.
+If you value battery life over anything else, the Coros Apex ($299 at Amazon) is the way to go.
 It comes in two sizes — 42mm and 46mm — and the larger model is rated for 30 days of juice in smartwatch mode or 35 hours of GPS tracking.
-The Apex also offers map and navigation features, which you’d have to upgrade to the Forerunner 955 ($499) to get from Garmin.
+The Apex also offers map and navigation features, which you’d have to upgrade to the Forerunner 955 ($485 at Amazon) to get from Garmin.
 Garmin’s flagship running watch adds longer battery life and optional solar charging to the mix, too.
-If you’re ready for life in the rough, the Garmin Instinct 2 ($349) is another good choice.
+If you’re ready for life in the rough, the Garmin Instinct 2 ($295 at Amazon) is another good choice.
 It’s built tough with water resistance up to 100 meters, and the basic black and white display sips power for up to 28 days of battery life.

 Garmin Forerunner 255 top questions and answers